ICPI/DIV/StyleGuide/ICPI_Style_Guide.md

 #### Chart Choice

 There is a wealth of chat options to choose from.
-The Financial Times produced a great graphic that depicits what chart types should be used based on the story you’re trying to tell with your data.
-For instance, if you wanted to show how a budget was broken down, that would fall under the “Part to Whole” section and a Treemap might be a good option to pursue.
+The Financial Times produced a great graphic that depicts what chart types should be used based on the story you’re trying to tell with your data.
+For instance, if you wanted to show how a budget was broken down, that would fall under the “Part to Whole” section and a Tree map might be a good option to pursue.

 ![FT Visual Vocabulary](RefImages/ft_visualvocabulary.png)

-Working in PEPFAR, we see a host of different chart types seen in the above graphic: heat maps, ordered bars, dot plots, slope charts, population pyraminds, paired bar, line chart, bullet charts, and scatter plots to name a few.
+Working in PEPFAR, we see a host of different chart types seen in the above graphic: heat maps, ordered bars, dot plots, slope charts, population pyramids, paired bar, line chart, bullet charts, and scatter plots to name a few.
 We will dive into a number of different element to keep in mind that are applicable regardless of what type you choose.